Growing Citrus in Planters

 Citrus trees thrive with eight hours of sunlight daily.
 Outdoors, choose a southern location sheltered from drying wind.
 Indoors, if you don't have a sufficiently sunny south or southwest exposure, add full-spectrum grow lights, leaving them on for up to 12 hours per day.

-- Large self-watering planters, such as the Easy Roller Pot, are a good choice for citrus, though you must still monitor soil moisture carefully.
-This one holds a calamondin.
+- Large self-watering planters, such as the Viva rolling planters, are a good choice for citrus, though you must still monitor soil moisture carefully.

 - A GardenQuilt Cover can be draped over outdoor citrus trees to protect them during brief cold snaps.
 Different types of citrus have differing degrees of tolerance to cold.